Say again? Echolalia and Autism

 Approximately 75% or more of Autistic people express echolalia at some point.
 As language skills improve, echolalia may become more mitigated (altered from the original sound) rather than unmitigated (exact repetition).
 Autistic children may use echolalia more than typical speech patterns.

 We hope this post helped you learn more about echolalia and how it affects people with Autism.
-If you know someone you think might benefit from learning more about echolalia and how it affects Autistic people, please share this post with them!
+If you know someone who might benefit from learning more about echolalia and how it affects Autistic people, please share this post with them!
 We’d love for our resources to reach those who need them.

 Resources